RejaurRahman/blog-camp/README.md

 1. Hydration issue with post comments form
 2. Inspect element does not work on post page article tag
 3. Text Banner displaying category and author title
-4. Video height across all screens
+4. Progress bar on posts not sticky on scroll
 5. Dynamic alt tag displaying on gallery
 6. Image width and height attribute console warning issue
-7. Progress bar on posts not sticky on scroll

 ## Getting Started